Springbank currently has 1 bed available for patients under Cambridgeshire and Peterborough NHS Foundation Trust.

 - Are unwilling to engage with the therapeutic programme

 How to refer a patient

-- Please complete the referral form attached at the bottom of the page under further information tab and send it to SpringbankReferrals@cpft.nhs.uk alongside any other relevant documentation e.g. CPA documentation, care plans, risk assessments, discharge summaries, etc.
+Please complete the referral form attached at the bottom of the page under further information tab and send it to SpringbankReferrals@cpft.nhs.uk alongside any other relevant documentation such as CPA documentation, care plans, risk assessments, and discharge summaries.